-Inflammatory arthritis describes a group of conditions which affect the immune system and can cause pain, stiffness and joint damage.
+Inflammatory arthritis describes a large group of conditions whichcan cause pain, stiffness, swelling and in time joint damage if untreated.
+They are immune related conditions.

 Inflammatory arthritis in its early stages may not exhibit the typical patterns of established disease.
 However, it is in the early stages that treatment with appropriate disease-modifying medication can have maximum impact on outcome and remission rates.